CASE FILE // PC-2026-04

 ON RECORD

-How much does KnowBe4 cost per user per year?[open]
+How much does KnowBe4 cost per seat?[open]

 Does KnowBe4 publish list pricing?[open]